Bararda/personal-website/README.md

-# Anthony Doucet's personal website
+# Anthony Doucets personal website

 Made with React and hosted at https://www.anthony.bio